UK offers 1 billion pounds to firms hit hardest by Omicron | Business

 A fund to support cultural organisations would be boosted by 30 million pounds, while 100 million pounds would go to English local authorities for business support measures and 150 million pounds to governments in Scotland, Wales and Northern Ireland.
 On top of the 1 billion pounds, the finance ministry said it would cover the cost of statutory sick pay for COVID-related absences, for up to two weeks per employee, for small and medium-sized companies across the United Kingdom.

 Britain borrowed more than 300 billion pounds in the last financial year to help offset the hit to the economy from coronavirus and the government's lockdowns.
-TIGHTER RULES TO COME?

-Asked about the likelihood of more restrictions, Sunak said the situation was too uncertain to know the path ahead.
-"What the prime minister said is that we're reviewing the data day by day, hour by hour, keeping the situation under constant review but can't rule anything out," he said.

-Prime Minister Boris Johnson said on Monday he was looking at all kinds of measures to keep Omicron under control, cautioning that further restrictions might be needed.
-Figures from trade body UKHospitality published on Monday showed a 40% fall in takings over the weekend and deep gloom about the prospects for New Year's Eve.
+LACK OF HELP FOR WORKERS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)